ccoenraets/ioconf/static/README.md

-Sample conference application for PhoneGap Day 2014
+Sample conference management application built with AngularJS and Ionic